marcaddeo/dotfiles/README.md

 ### Requirements

-Install the Xcode Command Line Tools by doing `xcode-select --installl` and selecting `Install`
+Install the Xcode Command Line Tools by doing `xcode-select --install` and selecting `Install`

 ### Bootstrapping